 Alternatively, perhaps you have a Managed Service Provider who is eager to connect up your respective Service Desk/ITSM tools.
 And eBonding has been put forward as the integration solution for making your two tools talk to each other.

-Either way, this method of integration is on the cards.
+Either way, this method of customer integration is on the cards.
 However, you can see it might have limitations and you are trying to work out what can be done to mitigate the various weaknesses.
 Then ultimately ensure that the future of your software and service ecosystem is running into any major risks.

 Just to get ahead of the issue. eBonding is actually a pretty tired solution, but it is still leaned upon a lot in order to get a wide range of specific integrations up and running.
 Most businesses we see move forward with eBonding often end up in a place where they can’t mature or grow those integrations in a way that suits the goals of the business.
 And within a year or so, the eBonded integration becomes more of a hindrance than a help.
 But don’t worry there are easy ways round this!